gagan-iitb/DIST_GNN/README.md

 ## Training
+Here is a quick [video](https://drive.google.com/file/d/1EBU9Lnn6CkRWdiTiMeK6NwbjOrSPyINn/view?usp=sharing) on distributed training using our code.
 Run this command if you are following the hands-on
 ``` [bash]
 ./deploy_trainers.sh -G flickr -P metis -n 7 -p 1.0 -d 0.5 -s 15 -v default -e 10 -c 1